powerhouse-inc/powerhouse-docs/docs/reactor/analytics-processor.md

+---
+sidebar_position: 100
+---

 # Analytics Processors

 An `AnalyticsProcessor` is an object that can track analytics for operations and state changes on a set of document models.
-These analytics can be used to generate bespoke dashboards and reports, specific to the type of document model.
+These analytics can be used to generate bespoke dashboards and reports, specific to the type or implementation of the document model.

 ## Generating a Processor with the CLI